Terror-Gene/klipper/docs/Config_Changes.md

 in quotes so that it is evaluated as a string.

 20190606: The "samples", "samples_result", and "sample_retract_dist"
-config options have been moved to the "probe" config section.
+config options have been moved to the relative "probe" or "bltouch" config section.
 These options are no longer supported in the "delta_calibrate", "bed_tilt", "bed_mesh", "screws_tilt_adjust", "z_tilt", or "quad_gantry_level" config sections.